 Grass grows best in sun.
-No grass will grow for long in dense shade, but a reasonably nice lawn can be grown in partial shade using special shade lawn seed or turf and following the tips in this article.
+No grass will grow for long in dense shade.
+However, a reasonably nice lawn can be grown in partial shade using special shade lawn seed or turf and following the tips in this article.

 Watering shady lawn grass.

-Shade slows down the evaporation of surface water causing dampness that can encourage diseases in grass growing in shade. it really is best to water only when absolutely necessary and water deeply
+Shade slows down the evaporation of surface water causing dampness that can encourage diseases in grass growing in shade.
+It really is better to water only when absolutely necessary and water deeply.

 Increasing light in a shady area.

 Pruning out branches to thin trees and reducing low branches helps light get through, even dappled light is better than complete shade.
 In extreme cases if you want a lawn, you may need to remove some of the trees.
 Solid panel fencing reduces sunlight.
 Replacing the panels with trellis fencing will allow some sunshine to filter through.

 Shady lawns are easily smothered by heavy leaf fall.

 Remove the leaves several times in autumn and again in the early spring to allow as much light through as possible to reach the grass.

 Shade grass grown from seed or turf may thin over the years needing repairing.